Percy-Cucumber/SoS/README.md

 ### Input:
 - how many levels of each building upgrade have been completed
-- which plasma research has been completed (not yet implemented)
+- what plasma research has been completed (not yet implemented)
 ### Output:
 - plasma required to max all buildings
 - plasma spent on upgrading buildings thus far